-The following graph shows, for the five years ended December 31, 2022, the cumulative total return on an investment of \$100 assumed to have been made on December 31, 2017 in our common stock.
+The following graph shows, for the five years ended December 31, 2022 December 31, 2023, the cumulative total return on an investment of \$100 assumed to have been made on December 31, 2017 December 31, 2018 in our common stock.
 The graph compares this return ("SEE") with that of comparable investments assumed to have been made on the same date in: (a) the Standard & Poor's 500 Stock Index ("Composite S&P 500") and (b) a market capitalization-weighted self-constructed peer group ("Peer Group").

 The Peer Group includes Sealed Air and the following companies: AptarGroup, Inc.; Ashland Global Holdings Inc.; Avery Dennison Corporation; Avient Corporation; Axalta Coating Systems Ltd.; Ball Corporation; Berry Global Group, Inc.; Celanese Corporation; Crown Holdings, Inc.; Dover Corporation; Fortive Corporation; Graphic Packaging Holding Company; Packaging Corporation of America; Silgan Holdings Inc.; and Sonoco Products Company.
 Greif, Inc., H.B.
 Fuller Company and Owens-Illinois, Inc. were removed from the Peer Group compared to 2021 and Dover Corporation and Fortive Corporation were added to better reflect alignment with Sealed Air's overall business strategy and industry, especially the increased focus on automation and digital.
-The Peer Group is consistent with the peer companies used by the Organization and Compensation Committee of our Board of Directors ("O&C Committee") in connection with certain aspects of our executive compensation programs.
-The O&C Committee includes companies primarily in the materials sector that are comparable to Sealed Air based on sales, number of employees, and market capitalization.
+The Peer Group is consistent with the peer companies used by the Organization and Compensation P&C Committee of our Board of Directors ("O&C Committee") in 2023 in connection with certain aspects of our executive compensation programs.
+The O P&C Committee includes selected Peer Group companies primarily in the materials sector that are comparable to Sealed Air based on sales, number of employees, and market capitalization.